top of page

 2025

-Intraphoria: Inmyeonjo
+Inmyeonjo

-Part of the Intraphoria series reflecting my time in South Korea and Japan.
-Inmyeonjo is a mythical Korean man-bird-hybrid creature often associated with good fortune and protection.
+(Not for sale) Inmyeonjo is a mythical Korean man-bird-hybrid creature often associated with good fortune and protection.
 Small sculptures of Inmyeonjo have become popular as decorative and cultural items, my first sighting of them being in the Gamcheon cultural village in Busan.
 These obscure sculptures give off a sense of guardianship while remaining child-like and charming, which is why I created my own to honor the similar nature of the many people I met during my time abroad.

 19cm x 8cm x 13.5cm